cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 - Option to trim path mapping on request (i.e. an app mapped to `/some-path/` receiving a request `GET /some-path/books` will see the request as `GET /books` if the `trim-path` option is set, instead of the full path)

-To-Do:
-* Collect more feedback and extend the list.

 All of these options are already (or could easily be made) configurable for the entire CF installation.
 Changing them will almost certainly break existing scenarios which is why we are